On \alpha-stability and linear stability of generated coherent systems: Introduction

 A recurring feature in the examples is that linear stability and stability of the DSB appear easier to prove for small values of $d$, when the gonality sequence and higher Clifford indices of the curve rule out certain destabilizing subsystems.
 It is conceivable that other implications between the three types of stability do hold for higher values of $d$.
 It also remains to be seen what may be possible when a system is strictly semistable with respect to one or more of the definitions.

 We also point out that all of the coherent systems we construct are complete and, Remark \ref{SpecialCurve} notwithstanding, live over curves which are general in moduli.
 Examples of incomplete linearly stable coherent systems (both $\alps$-stable and $\alps$-unstable) are constructed in \cite[{\S\S} 4 \& 5.4]{CHL}, where also the case of bielliptic curves is studied.
-The question of when linear stability is preserved when passing to subsystems is addressed in \cite{CH}.

 We hope that these examples and techniques may be useful in the further study of Butler's conjecture and in the geometric implications of linear stability.